Donate Now!

 Our objectives through this stream include:

-• Fostering meaningful connections between emerging clinicians and seasoned physicians, establishing a mentorship relationship that supports the transition from academic training to family and specialty medical practices.
+• Fostering meaningful connections between emerging clinicians and seasoned Northern Ontario physicians, by establishing a mentorship relationship that:

 • Directly contributing to addressing the critical need for skilled physicians in Northern Ontario areas, aligning with the identified need for robust support systems during the transition phase for clinicians entering into practice.